All Episodes

 We don't have the money.

-The case for killing Granny is the title of the piece.
+The case for killing granny is the title of the piece.

-Rethinking end of life care.
+We need to talk about death, rethinking end of life care.

 Yep, Evan Thomas referred to, not in Newsweek, I don't think, I think it was on a TV show.